Updated 31st October 2024

 Reducing speed in fog, or doing so where there is ice on the road, may be the most obvious scenarios, as could a problem caused by the sun setting or rising low in the sky, impacting on visibility.
 Certainly, in the absence of any other clear and obvious feature that leads to a road collision and investigation into the cause, the police would also have regard to the road conditions, whether there had been rain, excessive leaves, sun, or levels of precipitation.

 The Crown Prosecution Service is the body responsible for bringing cases on behalf of the Crown (the Police).
-Whilst of course there are examples of bad driving whether that be dangerous or inconsiderate, when in the context of weather conditions, it is even the case that driving through a puddle causing pedestrians to be splashed could, dependent on the circumstances of the individual case, amount to inconsiderate driving.
+While of course there are examples of bad driving whether that be dangerous or inconsiderate, when in the context of weather conditions, it is even the case that driving through a puddle causing pedestrians to be splashed could, dependent on the circumstances of the individual case, amount to inconsiderate driving.
 This is perhaps one end of the spectrum when looking at the need to adjust driving according to the weather.

-It is important to also consider road conditions do not only become more slippery as a result of ice, but also in the case of wet weather.
-Slippery road surfaces also impact on stopping distances.
 Taking into account road conditions coupled with weather conditions is essential, and keeping a sufficient gap between you and the following vehicle is advisable.

 The Highway Code provides guidance between sections 226 and 237 for driving in adverse weather conditions.
 In wet weather, stopping distances will be at least double those required for stopping on dry roads.

 It is typical that tyres will have less grip, and if a vehicle is driven through deep water, the brakes may be less effective.
-Typical stopping distances are illustrated below (Highway Code section 126).
-It is perhaps shocking that even travelling at just 50 mph, a stopping distance is approximately 13 car lengths (53 metres and 175 feet).

 The Highway Code in normal dry weather conditions suggests allowing at least a 2 second gap between you and the vehicle in front on roads carrying fast moving traffic.
 It is also suggested that for the typical gap the rule is never to get closer than the overall stopping distance as indicated in the typical stopping distance diagram above.